Muterra/doc-golix/yellowpaper.md

 ## EIC Objects

-EIC object files are the fundamental basis of the Muse network.
+EIC object files are the fundamental basis of a Muse network.
 Their goal is to

 1. be easily, unambiguously referenceable,
 2. keep data private until shared, and